 Renewables.
-A roof mounted 55kW photovoltaic system is planned to offset all of the building's energy consumption; with abundant additional clean energy for use elsewhere on site and in the neighborhood.
+A roof mounted 56.8kW photovoltaic system offsets all of the building's energy consumption; with abundant additional clean energy for use elsewhere on site.

 Teaching.
 One classroom includes a ventilation supply fabric duct that inflates when active, offering a teaching opportunity about indoor fresh air.
 Conduit and the heating/cooling systems are selectively exposed to openly display the building's functionality.
 Energy monitoring systems are kid accessible to provide insight regarding operational energy usage.

 Result.
-Preliminary monitoring results, even in the high heating environment of southern New Hampshire, project annual consumption of approximately 28,000kWh for the building's energy requirements.
-Only a 25 kW photovoltaic system would offset all consumption, yielding net zero energy, so the recently installed 56.8kW system makes the building exceptionally net positive, producing additional energy to be used at other facilities onsite, and targeting a net zero energy campus.
+Preliminary monitoring results, even in the high heating environment of southern New Hampshire, project annual consumption of approximately 28,000kWh for the all-electric building's energy requirements.
+A photovoltaic system of only 25kW would offset all consumption, yielding net zero energy, so the recently installed 56.8kW system makes the building exceptionally net positive, producing additional energy to be used at other facilities onsite, and targeting a net zero energy campus.